SkyuForever/CRE-LLM/README.md

 > [!NOTE]
 > Please update `data/dataset_info.json` to use your custom dataset.
 About the format of this file, please refer to `data/README.md`.
 >
-> You can also get the CRE-LLM processed data from our project directly, which should be set in `data/`.
+> You can also get the CRE-LLM processed data from our project directly.
+>
+> Please remember to set it in `data/`.
 ```
 CRE-LLM/
 └── data/